How to Determine the Perfect Kitchen Layout for Your Needs - Royal Homes How to Determine the Perfect Kitchen Layout for Your Needs - Royal Homes

 When your family spends a lot of time in the kitchen socializing, eating and even getting some homework finished, you’ll be grateful for an island with more counter space!

 To further maximize your kitchen space, opt for a kitchen island that doubles as a bar cart or one with built-in drawers for additional storage.
 A kitchen island on wheels will provide further flexibility in small spaces.
-The possibilities are endless when you can literally move the centerpiece of your kitchen to suit your needs!
+The possibilities are endless when you can literally move the centrepiece of your kitchen to suit your needs!

 4. Think Ahead and Value Accessibility.